Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 ```

 * A P4 program only specifies the match-action pipeline for a PISA target.
-Separately, the
-programmer must specify actual values to match on and specific actions to take using a target-specific CLI or other interface.
+Separately, the programmer must specify actual values to match on and specific
+actions to take using a target-specific command line interface (CLI) or other
-For this program, we need to send commands to configure the default behavior
+interface.
+For this program, we need to send commands to configure the default
-of each table and to specify the mirroring port.
-The file `commands.txt` contains the following commands.
-These commands
+behavior of each table and to specify the mirroring port.
+The file
-are sent to the switch at initialization.
+`commands.txt` contains the following commands.
+These commands are sent to
+the switch at initialization.

 ```
  table_set_default report_packet do_report_packet
  table_set_default add_out_header do_add_out_header
  mirroring_add 8001 12
 ```

+Here, `12` is the port id for the span port as shown in the figure above.

 #### Notes
 * For P4 language questions, please refer to the [P4 language specification](https://p4lang.github.io/p4-spec/p4-14/v1.0.4/tex/p4.pdf) for more details.